 … you are interested in the ‘inner game’ – learning how to navigate the central aspects of thought processes and emotions in order to attain true vocal mastery

 … you organise yourself to be making music and/or practising regularly (e.g. in a band, in a choir, in a musical show, working on solo performances) – your musical and vocal development is much more likely to happen if you are using your singing voice regularly, which gives you an opportunity to apply what you are learning in lessons

 Please remember that I only teach young people under 16 in exceptional cases and all enquirers for young people must read this before contacting me.

-If you want to enquire about help with your voice, it really helps me if you write something about your vocal and musical background in an email, or, better still, simply fill in and submit the contact form on this website.
+If you want to enquire about help with your voice, it really helps me if you write something about your vocal and musical background in an email, or, better still, simply fill in and submit the contact form on this website, or complete this enquiry form (Word document).
 This often works better than our playing endless ‘phone tag’ with messages.